Normal Sleep Habits

 - Older dogs.
 The older a dog gets, the more they will sleep.
 This is a natural part of aging for dogs, and is nothing to be concerned about.

-Making sure your pet gets exercise throughout the day is one of the most critical ways to ensure that they have consistent, healthy sleeping patterns.
+Making sure your pet gets exercise throughout the day is one of the most critical ways to ensure that they have consistent, healthy sleep habits.
 If your dog does not engage in exercise throughout the day, they will likely sleep far longer than a dog that is exercised during the day.
 Inactive dogs are also more likely to suffer from insomnia than pets that are kept active.
 The reason for this is that they have more time to sleep during the day and nothing to wear them down, so they are less likely to go to sleep when everyone else in the house does.

 It is important to commit to exercising your pet for at least 30 minutes during the day – more if you have a larger breed or a dog bred for “work”.
-A morning and evening walk and stimulating play (such as fetch or tug-of-war) is a great way to not only bond with your pet, but to also make sure that they are developing the types of good habits to ensure that they are getting the proper sleep at night.
+A morning and evening walk and stimulating play (such as fetch or tug-of-war) is a great way to not only bond with your pet but to also make sure that they are developing the types of good habits to ensure that they are getting the proper sleep at night.

 Another good way to keep your dog stimulated throughout the day for good sleep habits is to give them something that will keep them engaged during the day.
 If your pet is being left alone for the day, it is important to make sure that they have something that interests them to keep their bodies and minds stimulated so they don’t sleep the day away.
-Other types of good habits to encourage healthy sleep would include:
+Other types of good sleep habits to encourage include: